Metformin

 What are common side effects of Metformin?

-Like all medicines, metformin can cause side effects, but not everyone gets them.
-Common side effects occur in more than 1 in 100 people (NHS, 2022).
+Like all medicines, Metformin can cause side effects, but not everyone will experience them.
+Common side effects occur in more than 1 in 100 people.

-Feeling sick (nausea)Take metformin with food and gradually increase the dose.
-Consult a pharmacist or doctor for further advice.
+Feeling sick (nausea)Take Metformin with food and gradually increase the dose.
+Talk to your doctor or pharmacist if needed.

 DiarrhoeaDrink plenty of fluids to avoid dehydration.
-Consult a pharmacist before taking any other medicines.
-Note: Severe diarrhoea may affect contraceptive pill effectiveness.
+Severe diarrhoea may affect the contraceptive pill’s effectiveness.

 Metallic taste in the mouthChew sugar-free gum.

-Serious side effects are rare, happening in less than 1 in 10,000 people.
+Serious side effects are rare, occurring in less than 1 in 10,000 people.

 Low Blood Sugar (Hypoglycaemia)